 Table.update()

-Updates existing object in the object store with given changes
+Updates an existing object in the object store with the given changes

 Syntax